 Frittatas are a breakfast staple in our house.
 If we are home on the weekends and not on our way to the ski hill I take the extra few minutes to whip up a frittata.
 We eat them so often that my two year old daughter calls a frittata ‘eggs-tata’.

-This mexican version of a frittata has become our new family favourite.
+This Italian version of a frittata has become our new family favourite.
 It is packed full of flavour and pairs perfectly with avocado toast!

 Popular Posts From The Blog

 - To the woman who is (way) too overwhelmed to workout August 31, 2017

 - Slow Cooker Thai Peanut Pulled Chicken July 3, 2017

 Join Our Newsletter

 Receive a free home workout plan directly to your inbox when you subscribe!